wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-start-configure/includes/validate.md

 - When conducting your test meetings, be sure to walk around the room and make sure you can be heard in all areas where attendees are expected to speak.
 Be sure that you can hear the other person well throughout the room.
 This will validate that speaker and microphone placements are correct.
 - For the console, make sure cables are secure and not pinched.
 They should be secure to avoid accidents.
 - If the console can swivel or move around the desk, make sure it can do so freely without pinching any cables.
 - Make sure the display brightness on the console and front of room displays is acceptable for the environment.
-No one wants to sit in a very dark room with a super bright console.
+No one wants to sit in a dark room with a super bright console.
 Conversely, it's difficult to read a console when you're in a very bright room and the brightness is turned down too low on the console.